fbpx

 Giraffes at Oregon Zoo in Portland, OR

-We arrived at the giraffes right as they were munching on their lunch.
+Exploring the Oregon Zoo in Portland with Your Preschoolers: We arrived at the giraffes right as they were munching on their lunch.
 Photo credit: Marcie Cheung

 In fact, that’s what I noticed most about the Oregon Zoo.
-All the animals seemed so close to guests.
+All the animals seemed so close to the guests.

 WASHINGTON PARK AND ZOO RAILWAY